-While you’ll sacrifice a little height, you’ll find by passing your guy rope around the rim and tyre (see image) you can achieve better tension rather than using the wheel as a simple pole – and also you’ll avoid getting mud inside your tarp.
+While you’ll sacrifice a little height, you’ll find by passing your guy rope around the rim and tyre (see image above) you can achieve better tension than by using the wheel as a simple pole – and also you’ll avoid getting mud inside your tarp.

-Peg out the other long side and adjust the tension of any pegs that need it and admire your shelter.
+Peg out the other long side and adjust the tension of any pegs that need it; step back and admire your shelter.

 There’s also some flexibility with this shelter to increase space and airflow by using your front wheel as an extra post.

 Remove the front wheel from the bike, and rest the fork on the ground pointing into the wind.
-Use paracord or bungees to temporarily fix your bike frame into a stable upright position.
+Use paracord or bungees to temporarily fix your bike frame in a stable upright position.

 Temporarily fixing the cord to your saddle is a convenient spot – but really anywhere towards the rear end of your bike should work.